scivision/gitMC/README.md

 # Git Utilities

 Platform-independent (Linux/Mac/Windows) Git utilities, useful for managing large (100+) numbers of Git repos.
+Speed is an emphasis throughout, with concurrency `asyncio` and pipelining enabled in much of the program.

-I use command-line `git` because PyGit also requires command-line Git installed, and I don't need the advanced functionality.
+This uses command-line `git` because PyGit also requires command-line Git installed, and we don't need the advanced functionality.

 An important feature in
 ```sh